qwshen/spark-etl-framework/docs/file-reader.md

 The FileReader is for loading files from various locations, such as local, hdfs file-system.

 - The supported formats include csv, json, avro, parquet, etc.
-- The options is optional.
+- The options are optional.
 - The schema is optional.
 If specified, it must be in ddl-schema format.
 If the schema is defined in a file, please use ddlSchemaFile with the file-name as the value.

 The Definition of the FileReader: